donahut/donahut.github.io/README.md

 This is my personal webpage.
 It's pretty simple (and could use a bit of love here and there), but it gets the job done.

-I took a fair bit of inspiration from Google's "Material Design" [guideline](https://www.google.com/design/spec/material-design/introduction.html), which I find really great.
+Perusing through Google's Material Design [guidelines](https://www.google.com/design/spec/material-design/introduction.html) is what initially inspired this design, expecially the colors and "cards".

-In case you are wondering, the font used is [Blackout](http://www.fontsquirrel.com/fonts/Blackout) and the color pallette can be found [here](http://www.paletton.com/#uid=55u1+0kw0upp5qqtitbCwvwJmxo).
+In case you are wondering, the title font used is [Bebas](http://www.fontsquirrel.com/fonts/bebas) and the color pallette can be found [here](http://www.paletton.com/#uid=55u1+0kw0upp5qqtitbCwvwJmxo).

 The HTML version of my resume is served by [RawGit](https://rawgit.com/), which is a rather handy service.

 #### Future plans:

-Responsiveness!
+1. Better mobile
+2. Project listing